adiabatic/predictions/EXAMPLES.md

 - Project X will ship
 - I will get a new job
 - I will get a new job in a new industry
-- I will get a new job, and the pay + benefits will be X% higher than my current compensation
+- I will get a new job, and the pay + benefits will be <var>x</var>% higher than my current compensation

 ## Other people